10 Reasons to Redesign Your Website

 1. Beat the competition

-The power of the web allows people to find information at the drop of a hat.
-It is possible for new customers to find your web site from anywhere in the world.
-The down side is that they can also find your competitors just as easily.
-It is important to make a good first impression and stay ahead of the competition.
-Failure to do so could lose you valuable customers.
-If your web site is comparable to your competitors’ consider a timely redesign to make sure you are leading the pack rather than following.
+Ten Important Reasons to Redesign Your Website – The power of the web allows people to find information with ease.
+New customers can find your website from anywhere in the world.
+The downside is that they can also find your competitors just as easily.
+It’s essential to make a good first impression and stay ahead of the competition.
+Failure to do so could cost you valuable customers.
+If your website is comparable to your competitors’, consider a timely redesign to make sure you are leading the pack rather than following.

-Organisations need to evolve to ensure they can deliver what customers need today.
-If your web site was designed a couple of years ago and has not been updated since, it is possible that it does not reflect your organisation’s current market position.
-A web site redesign is a great opportunity to evaluate where you are today and where you want to be in the future.
+Organizations need to evolve to ensure they can deliver what customers need today.
+If your website was designed a couple of years ago and hasn’t been updated, it’s possible that it doesn’t reflect your organization’s current market position.
+A website redesign is an excellent opportunity to assess your current position and your desired future goals.

-It is an unfortunate fact for organisations that websites show their age if left unattended.
-Considerable damage can be done to your reputation if customers discover that information or products on your web site are out of date.
-Worse still, incorrect.
-If your website is out of date consider using some kind of content management system, appropriate for the job, to keep it fresh.
+It is unfortunate for organizations that websites show their age if left unattended.
+If customers discover that information or products on your website are outdated or, worse still, incorrect, your reputation can be damaged.
+If your website is obsolete, consider using a content management system suitable for the job to keep it up to date.

 You don’t have to wait for the current batch of printed brochures to run out.
-With a website a quick update can get the latest product information out to a global audience.
-The theory is great but in practice many websites forget about their content and it soon becomes out of date.
-There are a few reasons why this might be but often it is because the website can only be updated by one person, probably the original designer.
-If you struggle to keep your website content fresh it might be time to consider a redesign, allowing people within your organisation to keep it up to date.
+With a website, a quick update can get the latest product information out to a global audience.
+The theory is grand, but in practice, many websites forget about their content, and it soon becomes outdated.
+There are a few reasons why this might be, but often it’s because the website can only be updated by one person, usually the original designer.
+If you struggle to keep your website content fresh, it might be time to consider a redesign, allowing people within your organization to keep it up to date.

 5. Make the site more usable and give the client what they want

-How many times have you visited a site and not been able to find what you needed or tried to buy something online only to find that it is out of stock?
-Problems like these can be avoided with some thought in what your customers are trying to do on your website.
-Resolving the problem might be as simple as improving the the signposts to key sections or pages but a redesign allows you to listen to your customers and create something that will be easier to use.
+How many times have you visited a site and not been able to find what you needed, or tried to buy something online, only to discover that it is out of stock?
+Problems like these can be avoided by thinking about what your customers are trying to do on your website.
+Resolving the problem might be as simple as improving the signposts to key sections or pages, but a redesign allows you to listen to your customers and create something that will be easier to use.

 6. Reach a wider audience

 Just because you have a website doesn’t mean people will automatically find it.
 Competition for the top slot in search results is fierce.
-Making your website ‘search engine friendly’ will improve the chances of it being found.
-Building a ‘search engine friendly’ website, that conforms to web standards, from scratch is more effective than trying to adapt an existing one.
-In doing so you can insure that it appeals to both customers and search engines alike.
+Making your website “search engine-friendly” will improve its chances of being seen.
+Building a ‘search engine-friendly’ website from scratch that conforms to web standards is more effective than trying to adapt an existing one.
+In doing so, you can ensure that it appeals to both customers and search engines alike.

 7. Increase your sales

-The Holy grail for all websites.
-Websites are often designed with no thought on how organisations can harness the power of the web effectively.
-The wrong message in the wrong place can result in a website failing to meet your organisation’s expectations.
-Developing a web presence is relatively straight forward but developing one that meets your organisations expectations and goals is a little more complex.
+The Holy Grail for all websites.
+Websites are often designed with no thought on how organizations can harness the power of the web effectively.
+The wrong message in the wrong place can result in a website failing to meet your organization’s expectations.
+Developing a web presence is relatively straightforward, but developing one that meets your organization’s expectations and goals is a little more complex.

-Are visitors being channelled to the right sections or the site to make a purchase?
+Are visitors being directed to the right sections or pages on the site to make a purchase?
 Does the design promote your current brand?
-Are people signing up to your newsletter?
-Is the copy right for the site?
-If you suspect they may not be then it is time to get your website to work a little harder for your organisation.
+Are people signing up for your newsletter?
+Is the copyright for the site?
+If you suspect they may not, then it’s time to get your website to work a little harder for your organization.

 8. Create appropriate content for the web

-Web content is different to print content.
-With the immediacy of the internet it is not appropriate to use the same copy as your print material.
-When reading web pages users scan for information relevant to them.
-If your content is not presented in a way that delivers that information swiftly you run the risk of losing customers to your competition.
+Web content is different from print content.
+With the immediacy of the internet, it’s not appropriate to use exact copies as your print material.
+When reading web pages, users scan for information relevant to them.
+If your content is not presented in a way that delivers that information swiftly, you run the risk of losing customers to your competition.

 9. Promote an event or product launch

-The launch of a new product or event might be the catalyst to consider a website redesign.
-If your current website fails to do an event or product launch justice you could damage its success.
-A website tailored to the needs of the event/product launch is far more effective than trying to shoehorn it into your website.
+The launch of a new product or event might be the catalyst for considering a website redesign.
+If your current website fails to do an event or product launch, you could damage its success.
+A website tailored to the needs of an event

 10. Communicate with your customers

-What better way to raise your organisations profile than by announcing a new improved website delivering what your customers want in a clear usable fashion.
-The launch of a new website is a great excuse to contact your customers and strenghten your relationship with them.
+What better way to raise your organization’s profile than by announcing a new, improved website that delivers what your customers want in a clear, usable format?
+Onn.
+The launch of a new website is an excellent opportunity to connect with your customers and strengthen your relationship with them.

 Comments (4)